 This program is designed to teach students the skills necessary for entry-level employment in a medical facility or physician's practice.
 Students receive instruction in the administrative and clinical roles of the medical assistant in different health care settings.
 This program trains the student to function effectively as an integral member of the physician's or medical facility's health care team.
-Students will learn medical front office procedures such as patient scheduling, handling patient accounts and records, insurance billing, medical office management and using medical office software.
-The student will also learn clinical procedures such as taking patient histories and vital signs, preparing patients for procedures, assisting the physician with examinations and treatments, and performing diagnostic tests as directed by the physician.
+Students will cover medical front office procedures such as patient scheduling, handling patient accounts and records, insurance billing, medical office management and electronic medical records.
+The student will also cover clinical procedures such as taking patient histories and vital signs, preparing patients for procedures, assisting the physician with examinations and treatments, and diagnostic tests as directed by physicians.
 The externship is designed to enhance the skills learned in the classroom or lab by allowing the student first-hand experience in a medical office environment as part of the curriculum.
+This program is designed with employability in mind and includes in lessons in professionalism, and success habits.
 Program Length: 44 Weeks.

-- ✓ Prepare students for entry-level employment as a medical assistant or member of health care team in a medical facility or physician's office. - ✓ Instruct students on how to perform as a multi-skilled medical assistant. - ✓ Prepare students to perform administrative and clinical medical assistant duties. - \checkmark Prepare student to work with electronic medical records. - ✓ Provide students with an understanding of phlebotomy and electrocardiography. - ✓ Have students identify, develop, and implement an excellent work ethic and professionalism.
+- ✓ Prepare students for entry-level employment as a medical assistant or member of health care team in a medical facility or physician's office. - ✓ Prepare students to perform administrative and clinical medical assistant duties. - ✓ Understand the use and function of electronic health records. - ✓ Provide students with a basic understanding of medical terminology, anatomy and physiology, human disease and pathology, pharmacology, and insurance and medical billing and collections. - ✓ Understand legal and ethical considerations related to medical practices. - ✓ Identify and describe safety-related and emergency preparedness procedures. - ✓ Have students take professional pride and always focus on prevention and safety. - ✓ Success Habits: Have students identify, develop, and implement an excellent work ethic and professionalism.

 COUR SE COURSE CLOCK CREDIT

-NUMB BER NAME HOURS HOURS
+NUMB ER NAME HOURS HOURS

-PSY 1050 Strategies for Success 48 4.0

 MED 1100 Medical Terminology 48 4.0

 ANP 2101 Anatomy & Physiology I 48 3.0

 ANP 2102 Anatomy & Physiology II 48 3.0

-MBC 2205 Health Care Insurance 48 4.0
+MBC 2205 Healthcare Insurance 48 3.5

-MCA 2305 Computer Applications 48 3.0
+MED 2120 Medical Office Procedures 48 3.5

-MBC 2230 Medical Billing & Collections 48 4.0
+MBC 2230 Medical Billing & Collections 48 3.5

+MED 2231 Human Disease and Pathology I 48 3.0

-MED 2235 Human Disease & Pathology 48 4.0
+MED 2236 Human Disease and Pathology II 48 3.0

-MED 2120 Medical Office Procedures 48 4.0

 MED 2240 Clinical Procedures 48 3.0

+EHR 2300 Electronic Health Records 48 3.0

+PHT 2205 Pharmacology 48 3.5

+PHL 2301 Phlebotomy and Hematology 48 3.0

 EKG 2201 Electrocardiography 48 3.0

-PHL 2301 Phlebotomy & Hematology 48 3.0
+MED 2550 Medical Office Management 48 3.5

-EXT 2910 Medical Assistant Externship 180 6.0
+MAE 3000 Medical Assistant Externship (84 Hours) 84 2.5